-New applicants can track the status of their application on the follow up section of their application.
-Ongoing students can also check the status of their financial aid application on the follow up (available only in April-May).
+New applicants can track their status via the online follow up module linked to their application.
+Current students can also check the status of their financial aid application on the follow up (available only in April-May).

 How long does it take to receive a response regarding financial aid?